 The finale on the other hand was sparkling fireworks with space to play and joke with the music.
 Sivelöv’s recurring left foot accompaniment was distracting at first but after a while one surrendered completely to the strong artistic and musical performance and the excellent interplay between the soloist and orchestra.
 There were so many different and exciting details to listen to than are normally heard in this concerto.

-As an encore Niklas Sivelöv unfolded in a virtuoso improvisation on the opening theme from the concerto, where he gradually let the motif develop both in style and dynamics and built up to a gigantic expansion of sound.
+As an encore Niklas Sivelöv unfolded a virtuoso improvisation on the opening theme from the concerto, where he gradually let the motif develop both in style and dynamics and built up to a gigantic explosion of sound.

 Delightful Star Concert

 After the interval came Beethoven.
 Niklas Sivelöv, the orchestra and conductor Giancarlo Andretta were on the same wavelength from the beginning, and the further they advanced, the more they became immersed in the music.
-We got piano- and orchestral playing of first class, powerful and technically superior solo work, and sweeping cadenzas.
+We got first class piano and orchestral playing, powerful and technically superior solo work, and sweeping cadenzas.
 The last movement was played with a lot of humour.
 With the Bellman-inspired improvisation by Sivelöv, where he invited both Debussy and Keith Jarrett to join in the game on the black and white keys, we were not only given an encore but it made the whole concert delightful.
 The sixth star is for the pianist!

 A Master Pianist in Yxtaholm